dfunni/TC4nano/README.md

 - Device - ArduinoTC4 78
 - Label1 - "SV"
 - Label2 - "AT"
-- OK

 Note: after clicking "OK" in the Device menu the Port menu will automatically pop up.
 Leave this as default for now.
-When roasting ensure the port reflects the TC4's Arduino.
+Prior to roasting ensure the port reflects the correct Arduino.
-- OK

 #### Config > Sampling Interval
 - set to "1.0" seconds
-- OK

 #### Config > Curves... > RoR tab
 - check the boxes for curves and LCDs you want to view and check projection
-- OK

 #### Config > Events